Edited Feb 14 2013

 b) Adrenal gland activation and chronic over production of cortisone as an expected consequence of chronic sympathetic (stress) response.
 Adrenal fatigue as a downstream consequence of this.

 c) unstable attention- as the body is effectively being given a warning to loo for threat in the environment.

-It is arguable that chronic sympathetic activation might be contributory to immune suppression, hypertension, diabetes, osteoporosis, disturbed sleep and depression.
+It is clear now that chronic sympathetic activation is a contributory to immune suppression, hypertension, diabetes, osteoporosis, disturbed sleep and depression.

 This is a common complication in our experience and may be contributed to by neck discomfort at night, by sympathetic over-activation, or by a number of brain stem effects caused by alteration in balance inputs into the nervous system..
 In a number of patients the neck discomfort has triggered tooth grinding which has improved after treatment.

 The physical signs of atlanto- occipital subluxation are straightforward, and the diagnosis can usually be confirmed without investigations.